 This agreement also helps you avoid aggressive IRS collection actions such as levies and asset seizures, provided you stay in compliance.
 Because trust fund taxes involve money withheld from employees, the IRS prioritizes the collection of these debts.
 Entering into a formal agreement, especially one that requires no additional documentation, can offer vital protection during a financially uncertain period.

-Applying for the IBTF Express IA
+Applying for the Simple Payment Plan

 Businesses that meet the qualifications can request the installment agreement in several ways.
 The most straightforward option is to apply online or by calling the IRS directly.
 You can call either the number listed your letter or notice or by contacting the Business and Specialty Tax Line at 800-829-4933.
 In addition, you can request the IA through the mail.

 When you call, be prepared to verify that all required returns have been filed and all tax deposits are current.
-If your business owes more than $10,000, you’ll also need to provide banking information for setting up the required direct debit payments.

 What Happens After Approval?